radtriste/kogito-pipelines/docs/nightly_and_release.md

 If there is any change to be done due to PRs, do it on the release branch.

-**After Operatorhub PRs are merged**, you will need to transfer those crd and csv files to the `master` branch, as we want all crd/csv files history on master, for future releases.
-Do not panic, there is a simple [job](https://rhba-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/KIE/job/kogito/job/tools/job/kogito-operator-copy-manifests-files/) for that, with an associated [Jenkinsfile](https://github.com/kiegroup/kogito-cloud-operator/blob/master/Jenkinsfile.copy_csv_files).

 #### Docs release

 Once pipeline is finished, you need to release docs.
 For that, please ask on Zulip for anybody with rights to do it.